-- L. After entering into a contract for legal representation by one or more private attorneys or firms where the agency has reason to believe that the case, transaction or matter will equal or exceed One Million Dollars (\$1,000,000.00), an agency or official of the executive branch shall submit a copy of the contract to the Legislative Oversight Committee overseeing the operations of the Legislative Office of Fiscal Transparency (LOFT) along with the following: - A description of the litigation or of the transaction requiring representation; - 2.
-The reason or reasons for not obtaining the representation from an attorney employed by the agency or official; - 3.
-The justification for selecting an attorney or firm contracted to represent the state; and - 4.
-An estimate of the anticipated duration of the contract. - M. A settlement agreement shall not contemplate the ultimate use and destination of recovered funds unless done in accordance with paragraphs 11 and 12 of subsection A of Section 18b of this title. - N. Within ten (10) days of an agency or official of the executive branch entering into a settlement agreement where a private attorney or firm was hired on a contingency fee contract and the settlement was equal to or greater than One Million Dollars shall present the settlement agreement to the Legislative Oversight of Fiscal Transparency (LOFT), unless otherwise postponed by LOFT.
+L. M. After entering into a contract for legal representation by one or more private attorneys or firms where the agency has reason to believe that the case, transaction or matter will equal or exceed One Million Dollars (\$1,000,000.00), an agency or official of the executive branch shall submit a copy of the contract to the Legislative Oversight Committee overseeing the operations of the Legislative Office of Fiscal Transparency (LOFT) along with the following:

+1. A description of the litigation or of the transaction requiring representation;

+- 2. The reason or reasons for not obtaining the representation from an attorney employed by the agency or official; - 3.
+The justification for selecting an attorney or firm contracted to represent the state; and

+- 4. An estimate of the anticipated duration of the contract. - M. N. A settlement agreement shall not contemplate the ultimate use and destination of recovered funds unless done in accordance with paragraphs 11 and 12 of Section 18b of this title. - N. O. Within ten (10) days of an agency or official of the executive branch entering into a settlement agreement where a private attorney or firm was hired on a contingency fee contract and the settlement was equal to or greater than One Million Dollars (\$1,000,000.00), the agency or official of the executive branch shall present the settlement agreement to the Legislative Oversight Committee with oversight of the operations of the Legislative Office of Fiscal Transparency (LOFT), unless otherwise postponed by LOFT. - O. P. When an agency or official of the executive branch enters into a contract for professional legal services pursuant to this section, the agency shall also comply with the applicable provisions of Section 85.41 of this title. - $\frac{P.~Q.}{Q.}$ The provisions of this section shall not apply to the Oklahoma Indigent Defense System created pursuant to Section 1355 et seq. of Title 22 of the Oklahoma Statutes.